piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 ### `.spec.apiTLS`

 Configures the TLS secrets used to secure the LINSTOR API.
-There are four different secrets to configure:
+If the value is defined but empty (`apiTLS: {}`), TLS is configured expecting the following secrets using their default names to exist:

 * `apiSecretName`: sets the name of the secret used by the LINSTOR Controller to enable HTTPS.
 Defaults to `linstor-api-tls`.
 All clients of the API must have certificates signed by the `ca.crt` of this secret.
 * `clientSecretName`: sets the name of the secret used by the Operator to connect to the LINSTOR API.
 Defaults to `linstor-client-tls`.
 Must be trusted by `ca.crt` in the API Secret.
 Also used by the LINSTOR Controller to configure the included LINSTOR CLI.
+* `affinityControllerSecretName` sets the name of secret used by the Affinity Controller.
+Defaults to `linstor-affinity-controller-tls`.
+Must be trusted by `ca.crt` in the API Secret.
 * `csiControllerSecretName` sets the name of the secret used by the CSI Controller.
 Defaults to `linstor-csi-controller-tls`.
 Must be trusted by `ca.crt` in the API Secret.
-* `csiNodeSecretName` sets the name of the secret used by the CSI Controller.
+* `csiNodeSecretName` sets the name of the secret used by the CSI Nodes.
 Defaults to `linstor-csi-node-tls`.
+  Must be trusted by `ca.crt` in the API Secret.
+* `nfsServerSecretName` sets the name of the secret used by the NFS Server.
+Defaults to `linstor-csi-nfs-server-tls`.
 Must be trusted by `ca.crt` in the API Secret.

 Optional, a reference to a [cert-manager `Issuer`](https://cert-manager.io/docs/concepts/issuer/) can be provided to let the operator create the required secrets.